loderunner/scrt/docs/reference/commands/global.md

-  unset       Remove the value associated to key in a store storage     List storage types and options help        Help about any command
+  unset       Remove the value associated to key in a store storage     List storage types and options help        Help about any command completion  Generate the autocompletion script for the specified shell

 Flags:
   -c, --config string     configuration file
   -h, --help              help for scrt
   -p, --password string   master password to unlock the store
       --storage string    storage type
-  -v, --version           version for scrt
+  -v, --verbose           verbose output

-Use "scrt [command] --help" for more information about a command.
+      --version           version for scrt
 ```

 ### Global options